monkeytypegame/monkeytype/backend/mongo-todo.md

   - After refresh, pr is not saved
   - Can't induce this error and doesn't occur often so adding it as minor bug
 - lbmemory undefined if page not refreshed after user sign up?
-- If you are in first place and you place on the leaderboard but not above yourself, you get glb undefined error
+- If you are in first place and you place on the leaderboard but not above yourself, you may get glb undefined error
   - Might also occur if you are simply on the leaderboard and make the leaderboard but not above your current position
   - Doesn't happen all the time
 - Hidden property of leaderboard is unused